alinex/node-validator/README.md

 This module will help validating complex structures.
 And may be used for all external information.

-- check value against options configuration
+- check value against configuration
-- understandable errors
 - easy checking of values
 - may check complex structures
+- understandable errors
 - can give a human readable description

 The validation rules are really simple, but they will get more complex as your data structure gains complexity.
+But if you know the basic rules it's all a composition of some simple structures.

 It is one of the modules of the [Alinex Universe](http://alinex.github.io/node-alinex) following the code standards defined there.